ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

-           Where can you add a set of parentheses to the expression

-           ``6 * 1 - 2``
+           Add a set of parentheses to the expression  ``x = 6 * 1 - 2`` so that the code below prints -6 instead of 4.

-           to change the result that is printed from 4 to -6?

            .. activecode::  ch3ex2q
                :nocodelens: